MehulSuthar-000/crm_django/README.md

-# e-commerce_django
+# crm_django
-This is a Django ecommerce project for learning.
+This is a Django crm project for learning.